zeged85/opencv_track3/README.md

 ## Bringup
-run simulation or real robot
+running simulation or real robot either run your robot with roscore, or launch the simulator.

-### terminal 1 - rosCore: simulator or robot
+### terminal 1 - rosCore: simulation
-run normal robot bringup with roscore, or simulator.

 simulator
 ```bash